gmax-ws/pojo-sp/README.txt

 working with CallableStatement objects.
 But now you can use a more simple and efficient solution using an annotated POJO and a ProcedureManager instance.
-Designed from scratch the pojo-sp library offers the best object oriented (OOP) solution to call stored procedures from your applications by hiding the JDBC SQL programming artifacts.
+Designed from scratch the pojo-sp library offers the best object oriented (OOP) solution to call stored procedures from your applications by hiding the JDBC SQL programming artefacts.
 For each stored procedure or function call you have to create a POJO, a simple Java Bean class with annotations.
 The POJO class MUST be decorated with a @StoredProcedure annotation and you have to specify the name of the stored procedure or function that is mapped by your class.